Natural Classic Gamine

 Natural Classic Gamine Makeup

-As Ellie Kemper shows above, NCGs can look harmonious in a high amount of makeup, especially if they have more Gamine and Classic than Natural.
+As Ellie Kemper shows above, NCGs can be harmonious in a rather made-up look, especially if they have more Gamine and Classic than Natural.

-Gamine’s animated aura is flattered by dark eyeliner to emphasize the sharpness of the eyes, while Classic is flattered by conventional yet polished makeup:
+Gamine’s animated aura is flattered by graphic eye emphasis, while Classic is flattered by conventional yet polished makeup:

 Gamines also get pop-of-color lips:

-If you’re a Natural Classic Gamine with primarily Natural, you’ll likely want (not shockingly) a more natural makeup look, like doing light mascara and skipping tightlinig, and wearing a lip color just slightly more pigmented that your natural lips.
+If you’re a Natural Classic Gamine with primarily Natural, you’ll likely want (not shockingly) a more natural makeup look, like doing light mascara and skipping tightlining, and wearing a lip color just slightly more pigmented than your natural lips.

-But even if you have a lot of Natural, you might still be able to pull of darkly tightlined eyes or a vibrant lip (just maybe not both at once).
+But even if you have a lot of Natural, you might still be able to pull off darkly tightlined eyes or a vibrant lip (maybe even both at once!).

 Wearing understated makeup can also enhance Natural Classic Gamine’s magnetic beauty, because minimal makeup increases the impression that NCGs are approachable and down-to-earth.